canjs/canjs/docs/can-guides/introduction/technical.md

 ### Synchronous, Object oriented, and Functional

 In CanJS observables, changes to a property in an object or array immediately and synchronously notify any event listeners.

-Past versions of CanJS used a method called `attr` to set and get properties on observables.
-CanJS 3.0 has deprecated this method.
-In 3.0 you can set and get properties the old-fashioned way, and event listeners are still notified synchronously.
-This change is made possible using ES5 accessors (set and get).
-When all browsers support proxies, this will be even simpler.

 This is in contrast to dirty checking observables, such as those used in Angular 1.X, which did not immediately notify listeners, but did so asynchronously after a digest cycle.